vfarcic/devops24/manuscript/04-helm.md

 open "http://$HOST"
 ```

-The fact that we opened Jenkins through a domain defined as Ingress tells us that the values were indeed used.
-We can double check the values currently defined for the installed Chart with the command that follows.
+The fact that we opened Jenkins through a domain defined as Ingress (or Route in case of OpenShift) tells us that the values were indeed used.
+We can double check those currently defined for the installed Chart with the command that follows.

 ```bash
 helm get values jenkins